-Whether your baby is bottle-fed or breastfed, changing eating habits could help relieve colic.
+Whether your baby is bottle-fed or breastfed, changing eating habits could help offer relief.

 Feed only a little at a time.
-Overfeeding can sometimes cause gas and discomfort.
-Give your baby small amounts of formula or breast milk every 2 to 2 1/2 hours.
+Overfeeding can cause gas and discomfort.
+Give your baby small amounts of formula or breastmilk every 2 to 2 1/2 hours.

 Soothe Your Baby With Sound and Motion

 Use motion to soothe.
-Motion is very soothing to babies.
-Put your baby in a carrier and walk around.
-The combined warmth and rhythm of your body may lull your baby to sleep.
+Motion helps calm babies.
+Put your baby in a sling carrier on the front of your body and walk around.
+The combined warmth and rhythm may lull her to sleep.

 You can also sit with your baby in a rocking chair or put your baby in a swing or stroller.
-The gentle movement may stop the crying.
-If all else fails, secure your baby in the car seat and go for a car ride.
+The gentle movement may stop her tears.
+If all else fails, secure her in the car seat and go for a ride.

 Use sound to calm your baby.
-Sound can sometimes be comforting.
 Many babies respond well to the gentle hum of some machines, such as a:

-But don't put your baby on top of a dryer because of the risk of falls.
-Instead, you can put your baby in a car seat or baby carrier safely next to the dryer on the floor.
+But don't put your baby on top of a dryer -- not even in a carrier or car seat -- because of the risk of falls.

 Colicky babies can become overwhelmed by bright sights and loud sounds.
-When the stimulation gets to be too much, here are a few ways to lessen it:
+Here are a few ways to lessen the sensations.

-Lay your baby down in a dark, quiet room.
+- Lay your baby on her back in a dark, quiet room.

-Swaddle your baby snugly in a comfy blanket.
+- Swaddle her snugly in a comfy blanket.

-Lay your baby across your lap and gently rub the back.
+- Lay the baby across your lap and gently rub her back.

-A few home remedies have been touted for relieving colic, but there isn't much evidence to prove they work.
+A few home remedies have been touted for relieving colic, but with the exception of probiotics, there isn't much evidence to prove they work.